sarasupadhyay/NqueenProblem/README.md

 # NqueenProblem
-This repository will include nqueen Problems solution Nqueen Problem is placing the N different quceen on chess board
+This repository will include nqueen Problems solution Nqueen Problem is placing the N different quceen on chess board of NXN matrix.